cgnd/cgnd.dev/content/posts/2023-07-16-enforce-zephyr-code-quality-pre-commit/index.md

 - `repo` key that contains the URL of the git repository
 - `rev` key that contains the specific revision of the hook
-- `hooks` key that describes the hook to run (repos can contain multiple hooks)
+- `hooks` key that describes the hooks to run (repos can contain multiple hooks)

 Next, we'll add two hooks: